pinglu85/algoExpert/Easy/branch-sums.md

 ### Complexity Analysis

-- Time Complexity: O(n), where n is the number of nodes in the Binary Tree.
+- Time Complexity: O(N), where N is the number of nodes in the Binary Tree.

-- Space Complexity: O(n), where n is the number of nodes in the Binary Tree.
+- Space Complexity: O(N), where N is the number of nodes in the Binary Tree.
 Each recursive call to the `calculateBranchSums` function adds a new frame on the call stack.
-On average we will never have more than log(n) recursive calls on the call stack, since we eliminate half the nodes in the remaining tree at each recursive call.
-In the worst case, when the input tree is very imbalanced, we would have O(n) space from the recursive calls, since we would have n recursive calls on the call stack at once.
+On average we will never have more than log(N) recursive calls on the call stack, since we eliminate half the nodes in the remaining tree at each recursive call.
+In the worst case, when the input tree is very imbalanced, we would have O(N) space from the recursive calls, since we would have N recursive calls on the call stack at once.
 Besides the space utilized by the recursive calls, we also return an array of branch sums.
 The size of the array is same as the number of branches in the Binary Tree, which is the number of leaf nodes in the Binary Tree.
-There are roughly half of n leaf nodes in the Binary Tree and half of n is equal to O(n) in the space time complexity analysis.
+There are roughly half of N leaf nodes in the Binary Tree and half of N is equal to O(N) in the space time complexity analysis.